 However, fluoride can be toxic when ingested in high concentrations, but the amounts contained in toothpaste are far too low to present this risk.

-If you decide to give your child, toddler or baby toothpaste without fluoride, speak to your dentist about other ways to protect their teeth against decay.
+If you decide to give your child, toddler or baby toothpaste without fluoride, speak to your dentist about other ways to protect children's teeth against decay.

 Triclosan is used in some kinds of toothpaste for its antibacterial properties which help prevent gum disease.
 Although proven effective at this, potential side-effects include hormone disruption, cancer, and antibiotic resistance.